 Most party bags tend to be filled with sweets and small plastic toys which are not that suitable for babies and toddlers, but there are plenty of fun party bag fillers that younger children will enjoy.
 And there’s no need for any plastic either.

-Check out our top ten party bag fillers and party favours for babies and toddlers
+Check out our top ten toddler party bag ideas and toddler party favours to make your toddler’s birth party so much fun:

 - A small wooden toy like a spinning top is a great gift for little ones.
 Babies will love watching it spin and toddlers will enjoy figuring out how to do it themselves.